JMNJIT/jm2353-IT265-002/docs/Design-Treatment.md

 Identify what makes your game stand out from others in its genre.
 Highlight key features that differentiate it in the market.
 -->
+The biggest selling points are the style, 1-on-1 dynamic, and the humor of the game.
+I was given positive feedback on the design and theme of the cards, so playing with an interesting design and a sense of humor in the tooltips and directions would work on me.

 ---